-The top ten journals with the highest volume of published research on NIBS are in table 1, serving as a valuable point of reference for new researchers.
-NIBS articles are distributed in a total of 2,310 journals.
-The most productive journal was Clinical Neurophysiology (928 articles), and the second-ranked was Brain Stimulation (854 articles).
+The top ten journals with the highest volume of published research on NIBS are presented in table 1, serving as a valuable point of reference for new researchers.
+NIBS articles are distributed in a total of 2310 journals.
+The most productive journal is Clinical Neurophysiology (928 articles).
+The second-ranked journal was Brain Stimulation (854 articles).